pangsua26/homework8_goodreadme/new_readme/README.md

-#Generating a good README
+# Generating a good README
+    undefined

     ## Description
-    Creating a README
+    creating a README

     ## Table of Contents